-For the consumer and the jewelry industry, alternative metals have several benefits.
+Alternative metals can be designed into a variety of styles.
 New materials inspire creativity among designers who craft elegant jewelry in never-before-seen styles.
-Jewelry lovers appreciate these increased options in ring, necklace and earring styles.
-While gold and platinum remain the preferred metals for fine jewelry, some people prefer the more subtle color and sheen of industrial metals such as titanium.
+While gold and platinum remain the preferred metals for fine jewelry, some people prefer the more subtle color and sheen of industrial metals.
 On the other hand, base metals which have been used in alloys now are being used to create the look of a precious metal at a much more affordable price.
 So, alternative metal jewelry can have both traditional and contemporary styling.

 Affordability is another benefit of alternative metals.
 Retailers and consumers often find it more sensible to choose gold overlay items for fashion jewelry when the price of gold increases -- solid gold products being reserved for special occasion jewelry.
 This doesn't mean that alternative metal jewelry is of low quality.
 Steel, titanium and tungsten are strong metals; in fact, many wedding bands are now made of these metals due to their durability.
 This jewelry is fashionable, yet its style and quality will outlast shifting trends.

 Inspired by the recent rise in popularity of precious metals, Platifina creates a new collection of pure rhodium-plated sterling silver jewelry.
 Pure rhodium plating, the most precious platinum metal, is combined with sterling silver to create durable jewelry that is tarnish- and scratch-resistant.
 Platifina jewelry possesses a rich white metal luster, making it a brilliant new alternative to platinum, white gold, and silver jewelry.